-While changes began in the foreign policy domain right from the onset of Prime Minister Recep Tayyip Erdoğan’s government, it was only in his second term and after the nomination of Ahmet Davutoğlu that Turkey’s foreign policy acquired a more “independent” flavor.
-Until now, Davutoğlu has been lauded for his “zero problem neighborhood” vision but as things stand today, there seems to be little merit for that praise.
+While changes began in the foreign policy domain right from the onset of Prime Minister Recep Tayyip Erdoğan’s government, it was only in his second term, and after the nomination of Ahmet Davutoğlu, that Turkey’s foreign policy acquired a more “independent” flavor.
+Davutoğlu has been lauded for his “zero problem neighborhood” vision, but, as things stand today, there seems to be little merit for that praise.

 Before Syria though there was Libya, where Turkey had also attempted to improve relations.

 Here Ankara secured several profitable contracts for Turkish companies and Turkish diplomats hoped Libya would become — through the brother leader’s petrodollar-sponsored political and charity ties below the Sahara — Turkey’s gateway to Africa.

 Erdoğan, the humanitarian who now lectures Bashar al-Assad and Benjamin Netanyahu on human rights, had little compunction in accepting in 2010 the “Muammar Gaddafi Human Rights Award” — which he refused to return even after the Libyan revolt.

 Confronted with Libya’s uprising, Turkey’s diplomacy failed to react, resigning itself to merely observing Western powers — from whom it had sought equidistance — breed a rebellion that would destroy the regime Turkey had so patiently cultivated

 What could Ankara say?
 That Turkey had economic interests it wished to safeguard?
 Surely not, as Turkey was then an adamant proponent of human rights after chastising Israel for its treatment of Palestinians in the wake of the Gaza flotilla incident.
 It couldn’t possibly now adopt a pragmatic speech favoring a dictator who referred to his own people as “rats.”